danishkhan/basic-eunuchs-commands/one/01_slide.md

 !SLIDE bullets incremental
 # Quiz #
-* Create a directory named foo then create a file in that directory named bar.
+* Create a directory named foo then create a file in that directory named bar.txt.
 * Once you have created the directory and file tell me what time the directory was created.
 * Then remove the directory and file.